 Overall the desktop apps are straightforward to use and feature-rich.

-In comparison to the competition, the ExpressVPN desktop apps are not only easier to use but in our tests, we found them to connect faster.
+In comparison to the competition, the ExpressVPN desktop apps are not only easier to use but in our tests, we found them to connect faster, especially when using the Lightway protocol.
 Definitely one to add to your desktop security arsenal.

-As with their mobile and desktop counterparts, they're all simple to use and offer quick connection.
+As with their mobile and desktop counterparts, all of these VPN apps are simple to use and offer quick connection.

 We found the ExpressVPN app for Fire TV to be one of the best.